Tag Archives: MBA program

-All reapplicants to Wharton are required to complete the Optional Essay.
-Please use this space to explain how you have reflected on the previous decision on your application and to discuss any updates to your candidacy (e.g., changes in your professional life, additional coursework, extracurricular/volunteer engagements).
+All reapplicants to Wharton are required to complete this essay.
+Explain how you have reflected on the previous decision about your application, and discuss any updates to your candidacy (e.g., changes in your professional life, additional coursework, extracurricular/volunteer engagements).
 (250 words)

 All reapplicants are required to provide information that supports your renewed candidacy.
 The most successful version of the reapplicant essay will provide tangible evidence that you have improved the overall package you are submitting this year.

 A rejection or waitlist last year is a form of feedback, and may have led to soul searching for you.
 When you describe your changes make sure reflect your ability to take feedback and improve.
 Describe how you approached the reapplication process after assessing your own strengths and weaknesses as a candidate and making the appropriate efforts to improve.

 If you are not a reapplicant this essay is a potential space to address any areas of concern in your application.
 If you have a low GPA or GMAT, gaps in your resume, disciplinary action in undergrad or anything else that you want to explain, this is where you would provide a brief explanation and any supporting evidence to show you have moved past the setback.

 Contact Stacy Blackman Consulting for customized advice to give you that competitive edge in your Wharton application